 In 2008, the Mexican senate approved the Business Flat Tax ("IETU"), the IETU replaced the Asset Tax in 2008 and functions similar to an alternative minimum corporate income tax, except that any amounts paid are not creditable against future income tax payments.
 Taxpayers will be subject to the higher of the IETU or the taxpayer's income tax liability computed under the Mexican Income Tax Law.
-The IETU applies to individuals and corporations, including permanent establishments of foreign entities in Mexico, at a rate of 17% for 2009 and 17.5% thereafter.
+The IETU applies to individuals and corporations, including permanent establishments of foreign entities in Mexico, at a rate of 17.5%.